noefp/easy_gdb/README.md

 ## Customize your site

-In the configuration file `egdb_files/egdb_conf/easyGDB_conf.php` together with other JSON files you can customize your site.
+In the configuration file `egdb_files/egdb_conf/easyGDB_conf.php` together with other JSON files at `egdb_files/json_files`, you can customize your site.

 Below we will see how to customize each page of the genomic portal step by step.